USA | 2011 | Directed by Sean Durkin

 Logline: A young woman is reunited with her older sister and husband after escaping the insidious clutches of a cult, but plagued by paranoia and abnormal social conditioning she struggles to re-assimilate.

-Elizabeth Olsen, the 20-year-old younger sister of famous child stars-turned-tycoons Ashley and Mary-Kate, bursts with maturity beyond her years and real conviction in Sean Durkin’s debut feature, a stunning portrait of dysfunction that begins like a domestic drama, but steadily becomes something far more sinister eventually transforming into a frightening psychological thriller in its last moments.
+Elizabeth Olsen, once just the younger unknown sister of famous child stars-turned-tycoons Ashley and Mary-Kate, bursts with maturity beyond her years and real conviction in Sean Durkin’s debut feature, a stunning portrait of dysfunction that begins like a domestic drama, but steadily becomes something far more sinister eventually transforming into a frightening psychological thriller in its last moments.

 The movie begins with beautiful young Martha (Elizabeth Olsen) stealing away from a household full of sleeping people.
 She makes it to a local café but is confronted by an acquaintance that attempts to persuade her to return to the fold.
 He leaves her, but Martha makes a fateful phone call to her sister, Lucy (Sarah Paulson), who hasn’t heard from her in two years.
 Soon Martha is in the safety of Lucy and Ted’s (Hugh Dancy) large upstate New York holiday house.
 It is here where Martha’s life really starts to fall apart.